Domilz/d7017e-mesh-network/README.md

-# d7017e - Peer-to-peer mesh network for underground positioning application
+# d7017e - Mesh network for position propagation in underground mines
 Implementing a mesh network for Epiroc in the course D7017E.

 # Project overview